HERBERT FOUNDATION

 Herbert Foundation

-In 2008, Herbert Foundation was established as a private foundation that consolidates the collection and archive of the Herberts in their original environment.
-In addition to the buildings at Raas van Gaverestraat 106 / 108, the Foundation also includes a public exhibition space at the Coupure and a green inner zone.
-The first exhibition that opened its doors to the public took place in 2013 and was entitled ‘As if it Could, Ouverture’.
+Herbert Foundation was established in 2008 to consolidate the collection and archive in their original setting.
+Alongside the buildings in the Raas van Gaverestraat 106/108, the Foundation also has a public exhibition space at the Coupure and a green inner courtyard.
+The first exhibition to open its doors to the public was As if it Could, Overture, which was organised in 2013.

-With the Herbert Foundation, the Herberts are setting up a place that uses the collection and archive as a basis for research into the artistic developments of the 1960s, 1970s and 1980s.
-“Herbert Foundation wants to offer interested people, from Belgium and abroad, the opportunity to connect between this period and the present,” they say, “the Foundation can thus provide a place to get in touch with the artists of our generation.”
+With Herbert Foundation, Anton and Annick established a space that uses the collection and the archive as a basis for research into the artistic developments of the 1960s, 1970s and 1980s.
+“The Herbert Foundation wants to give those interested from both Belgium and abroad the chance to make a connection between this period and the present day”, they explain.
+“The Foundation is a place where people can encounter our generation of artists.”